w3f/Grants-Program/applications/pallet_supersig.md

 "A Supersig is a Multisig with superpowers"

-Extending the very-well-used multisig to have features suitable to manage more funds and members.
-Governance for a DAO, or as we like to call it a DOrg (Decentralised Organisation).
+A new pallet that improves on the the very-well-used multisig, but making it fit for functioning more like a larger fund, sub-treasury, DAO, or as we like to call it a DOrg.

 This is Decentration's first grant proposal to Web3.
 We view this simple, suitable and potentially pervasivaely used pallet as a great opportunity to develop an ongoing relationship with Web3 Foundation, given that we have shared and aligned interests.